nlhkabu/nlhkabu.github.io/_drafts/2018-07-26-pypi-past-present-future.md

 ---

 Earlier this year, the organisers of [EuroPython](https://europython.eu/) asked me if I'd like to present a keynote about the [Python Package Index (PyPI)](http://pypi.org).
-I, of course, jumped at the opportunity - these are the slides, links, resources and statistics resulting from my presentation.
+I, of course, jumped at the opportunity.
+These are the slides, links, resources and statistics resulting from that presentation.

 I will upload the video here once it becomes available.
 Enjoy!